lnferris/ocean_data_tools/README.md

 The only true dependency is [nctoolbox](https://github.com/nctoolbox/nctoolbox).

 It is recommended to also download [Gibbs-SeaWater (GSW) Oceanographic Toolbox](http://www.teos-10.org/software.htm#1).
-A benefit of ocean_data_tools is that neatly packs data into structs, allowing the user to then apply user-defined calculations or call functions from other toolboxes such as GSW.
+A benefit of ocean_data_tools is that neatly packs data into uniform structs, allowing the user to then apply custom user-defined calculations to these structs (or invoke functions from other toolboxes such as GSW).
 One such example is [here](docs/gsw_example.md).

 ## Contents